Solar system constraints of a polymer black hole in loop quantum gravity: CONCLUSIONS

 \section{CONCLUSIONS}

-LQG provides an elegant resolution of both the black hole and big bang singularities.
-Recently, a new polymer black hole model has been proposed in LQG \cite{type_bodendorfer_2021,Mass_bodendorfer_2021,Testing_brahma_2021}.
-In this paper, we study the classical tests of polymerized black hole in the effective loop quantum gravity including the light deflection, Shapiro time delay, perihelion advance, and PPN methods.
+Cosmological and black holes models inspired by LQG provide elegant solutions to black holes and big bang singularities have been constructed.
+Along this line, recently, a new polymer black hole model has been proposed \cite{Effective_bodendorfer_2019,Mass_bodendorfer_2021,Testing_brahma_2021}.
+In this paper, we study the classical tests of polymerized black hole in effective loop quantum gravity including the light deflection, Shapiro time delay, perihelion advance, and PPN methods.
 Based on these classical observations, we calculate the influences of the parameter $A$ and then obtain the constraints on the parameter $A$ using the latest astronomical observations in the Solar System.

 The upper bounds of the parameter $A$ are summarized in Table \ref{SumTab}.
 We interestingly observed that the MESSENGER mission gives a nice constraint on the parameter $A$ through perihelion advance as $0<A<2.09\times10^{-5}$.
-Moreover, the best constraint comes from the PPN method which gives rise to $0<A<4.0\times10^{-6}$.
-On the contrary, the observations such as the light deflection and Shapiro time delay do not give tight constraints on parameter $A$.
-The reason is that parameter $A$ has more effect on the "nonlinearity" in the superposition of gravity than the spatial curvature produced by unit rest mass.
+Moreover, the best constraint comes from the PPN method which gives rise $0<A<4.0\times10^{-6}$.

+Note that the observations such as the light deflection and Shapiro time delay do not impose tight constraints on parameter $A$.
+The reason is that parameter $A$ will only appears at the ``nonlinearity''($M^2/r^2$) term that related to the PPN parameter $\beta$ in the Eq. \eqref{NPN}.
+In contrast, the quantum parameter $P$ in Ref. \cite{Observational_zhu_2020} appears at the ``linearity'' term ($M/r$) and the ``nonlinearity''($M^2/r^2$) term that will relate to the $\gamma$ and effective gravitational ``constant'' $\bar{G}$ in Appendix \ref{Append}.
+Moreover, in the MESSENGER mission experiment \cite{Precession_park_2017}, constraints on the PPN parameter $\beta$ and un-normalized solar quadrupole moment $J_2$ are given directly.
+However, the constraint of perihelion advance is determined by the estimated uncertainty of other parameters such as $\beta$, $J_2$ , and $\gamma$ from Cassini.
+Hence, using the constraint on PPN parameter $\beta$ in MESSENGER mission get the better constraints on $A$ than perihelion advance one.

-It is worth noting that in 2018, the joint European-Japanese BepiColombo project launched two spacecraft that will explore Mercury \cite{BepiColombo_benkhoff_2010,New_will_2018}.
-Through the BepiColombo spacecraft, the accuracy of Mercury's perihelion advance measurements will be further improved by an order of magnitude compared to the MESSENGER mission and thus more tighter constraint on the parameter $A$ will be obtained accordingly.
+It is worth noting that in 2018, the joint European-Japanese BepiColombo project launched two spacecrafts that will explore Mercury \cite{BepiColombo_benkhoff_2010,New_will_2018}.
+Through the BepiColombo spacecrafts, the accuracy of Mercury's perihelion advance measurements will be further improved by an order of magnitude compared to the MESSENGER mission and the thus tighter constraint on the parameter $A$ will be obtained accordingly.
 We would like to leave this for future study.